gabbym321/github-tutorial/README.md

 3) Now we have to link our local (_c9_) to our remote (_github_) to do this you need to go to c9 and click the settings icon in the top right corner. in the settings click connected services and look for github.
 Click connect.

 4) Now that you connected c9 to github, we need to make a workspace in our c9 so we can start coding.
-To do this click the + create new workspace....
+To do this click the + create new workspace.
+Name your workspace and put a discription.
+Dont set a team and make the workspace blank.
+Now click create workspace.

-4) To get into any directory or repository we have `cd` into it we use a tilde (~) to tell the computer anywhere you are, go into the directory that I am telling you to go in.
+4) Now we can start coding.
+First thing we need to do is get into our master directory.
+To get into any directory or repository we have `cd` into it we use a tilde (~) to tell the computer anywhere you are, go into the directory that I am telling you to go in.
 For example, if I choose to make my first repo in the directory workspace, I would type in this: `cd ~/workspace`.

 4) Now that we are in our workspace, we can make our first repo. to make a repository you first need to make a directory. type the code `mkdir` then then name you want your directory (or soon to be repository) to be called. in this example I'll call this first-repo.
 So I would type `mkdir first-repo`

 5) Now that we made a new directory, we need to initialize git so that our directory turns into a repository and we can do things like send our work up to the cloud (Github). to do this, we type in the command `git init` this will "hire" git so you can start using it. _You only have to do this once._